fsharp/fsharp.github.io/_posts/2014-09-19-fsharp-libraries.md

 <br />

-### Guideline: Do apply good software engineering practice before publicizing your project
+### Guideline: Apply good software engineering practice before publicizing your project

 Before you publicize an open, public-facing project, it pays to get all the basics in place to allow people to collaborate with you.
 These are, minimially:

 - *Naming*.
 Get the naming of your project right.
 Make its purpose clear.

-- *README*.
+- *README* and *Road Map*.
 Add a clear, simple README to your project.
-Make its purpose clear
+Make its purpose clear.
+Add a road map too.

 - *Packaging*.
 Make a package for your library, component or tool. often this will be a nuget package, but if it is some other kind of tool then make and publish the appropriate package.
 For example,